masoncfrancis/CS3450-5-App/README.md

 In order to submit to the main branch, a Pull Request must be created.
 Approval from at least one person must be given for a Pull Request to be merged.

-Branch names are related to the feature being developed.
+Branch names are related to the feature being developed and the person developing them.

 Unit testing will be completed before submitting pull requests.